YoungjaeLee/community/contributors/design-proposals/live-and-inplace-vertical-scaling.md

 6., 7.
 The Kubelet updates the PodResized condition to “Accepted”.

-8. The Kubelet acknowledges that the resizing request for the pod is accepted and resizes the allocated resources to the pod by cgroup updates or container restart according to its resize policy.
+8. The Kubelet acknowledges that the resizing request for the pod is accepted, then resizes the allocated resources to the pod either by cgroup updates or with container restart, according to its resize policy.

-9. The Kubelet modifies the status of the PodResized condition to Done after confirming that the update on the cgroup configuration of all the containers to resize is done, or the containers are successfully restarted, then issues a Resizing API operation with ResizeRequest of the "Done" status.
+9. After confirming that the cgroup updates are done, or the containers are successfully restarted, the Kubelet modifies the status of the PodResized condition to Done, then issues a Resizing API operation with ResizeRequest of the "Done" status.

 10. The API server updates the ResourceRequirements of the PodSpec with new resource configurations.
 Now, it completes to resize the pod to have 2 CPUs.